Cat and Dog Teeth Cleaning in Lindenhurst, IL

 Each tooth is evaluated for stability – if it is loose.
 We also check pockets along the gum line where food can be trapped, or for fractures of the tooth at the crown (the part we can see).

 The crown of the tooth, as well as below the gum line, is cleaned.
 This would be similar to a deep planing procedure in humans.
 If pockets need to be treated or teeth need to be extracted, those would also be performed.
 Then the teeth are polished and a sealant is applied.
 The sealant will last about two weeks.

 After a couple of weeks, brushing, use of an oral rinse, and/or dental chews can be utilized.
-Based on what level of dental care your pet allows at home helps determine how frequently a professional cleaning will be needed.
+Based on what level of dental care your pet allows at home helps determine how frequently a professional cat or dog teeth cleaning will be needed.
 For many pets, it is an annual procedure.